-When making the following adjustments, you may find them easier to make via the unit's on-screen display system.
+When making the following adjustments, you may find them easier to make via the unit's onscreen display system.
 These easy-to-read displays give you a clear picture of the current status of the unit and facilitate speaker, delay, input or digital selection you are making.

-To view the on-screen menus, make certain that you have made a video connection to the appropriate matching input of your TV or projector.
-In order to view the AVR 445's displays, the correct video source must be selected on the video display.
-On-screen menus may be viewed through component, S-video or composite video connections, but they are not available when an HDMI source is selected as the input or through the HDMI Output 2.
+To view the on-screen displays, make certain you have made a connection video or HDMI on the rear panel to the appropriate matching input of your TV or projector.
+In order to view the AVR's displays, the correct video input must be selected on your video display.